Heavy-strange meson molecules and possible candidates $D^*_{s0}(2317)$, $D_{s1}(2460)$, and $X_0(2900)$: Summary and discussion

 Since the bound states from the systems $\bar{D}^{(*)}K^{(*)}$ and ${B}^{(*)}K^{(*)}$ with quark configuration $[\bar{Q}q][q\bar{s}]$ will not be mixed with the heavy-strange meson in the conventional quark model, it is easy to be distinguished and recognized as an exotic state.
-As shown in Fig.~\ref{total}, our calculation suggests there are only four states produced from S-wave interaction, which are also all isoscalar.
+As shown in Fig.~\ref{total}, our calculation suggests there are only four $\bar{D}^{(*)}K^{(*)}$ states produced from $S$-wave interaction, which are also all isoscalar.
 Three are from the $\bar{D}^{*}K^{*}$ interaction and one from the $\bar{D}K^{*}$ interaction.
-The $\bar{D}^{*}K^{*}$ state with spin parity $0^+$ can be related to the $X(2900)$ observed at LHCb.
+After including the coupled-channel effect, a broad scalar state is produced near the $\bar{D}^*K^*$ threshold, which is consistent with the experimental observed $X_0(2900)$.
+However, its binding energy seems a little smaller than the experimental value.
+More explicit analysis may be helpful to clarify such issue.